microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 }
 ```

 Ho ho ho!
-We now have super-smart mocks that persist and retreive state but also integrates computed elements in the response!
+We now have super-smart mocks that persist and retrieve state but also integrates computed elements in the response!
 Just with a few lines of Groovy scripts! 🕺

 ## 4. Removing state